facelessuser/RegReplace/readme.md

 ## Multi-Pass
 Sometimes a regular expression cannot be made to find all instances in one pass.
 In this case, you can use the multi-pass option.

 Multi-pass cannot be paired with override actions (it will be ignored), but it can be paired with `find_only`.
 Multi-pass will sweep the file repeatedly until all instances are found and replaced.
-To protect against poorly constructed mult-pass regex looping forever, there is a default max sweep threshold that will cause the sequence to kick out if it is reached.
+To protect against poorly constructed multi-pass regex looping forever, there is a default max sweep threshold that will cause the sequence to kick out if it is reached.
 This threshold can be tweaked in the settings file.

 ```javascript
     {